Met Gala 2024 theme, dress code and co-chairs revealed - ExBulletin

 Met Gala 2024 theme, dress code and co-chairs revealed

-Entertainers Bad Bunny, Chris Hemsworth, Jennifer Lopez and Zendaya will join Vogue editor-in-chief Anna Wintour as co-chairs of the 2024 Met Gala on May 6 at Metropolitan Museum of Art.
+NEW YORK Artists Bad Bunny, Chris Hemsworth, Jennifer Lopez and Zendaya will join Vogue editor-in-chief Anna Wintour as co-chairs of the 2024 Met Gala to be held on May 6 at the Metropolitan Museum of Art.

-Vogue announced this year's event on Thursday, entitled Sleeping Beauties: waking up fashion, inspired by the Costume Institute's 33,000-piece clothing collection.
+Vogue announced this year's event, titled Sleeping Beauties: Reawakening Fashion, on Thursday, inspired by the Costume Institute's 33,000-piece collection.

 Curator Andrew Bolton has extracted 250 objects from this inventory, some of which are centuries old, for a free exhibition which will take place from May 10 to September 2.

-VIPs present at the ball were tasked with interpreting a dress code defined as “The Garden of Time”.
+VIPs present at the ball were tasked with interpreting a dress code defined as Le Jardin du Temps.

 The star-studded gala is credited with raising more than $223 million for the Costume Institute since the annual party. started in 1948.

 Although tickets aren't easy to get, Lopez has been invited to the event 13 times, according to the Associated Press.
 Zendaya has reportedly been invited to the ball five times, while Bad Bunny has been on the guest list three different years.
-This year's Met Gala will be the first for Chris Hemsworth.
+This year's Met Gala will be Chris Hemsworth's first.

 The controversial social media platform TikTok is sponsoring this year's gala, with help from fashion brand Loewe.

 The red carpet leading up to the gala is one of the biggest celebrity shows of the year.
-Over the event's more than seven-decade history, stars from Princess Diana and Andy Warhol to Kim Kardashian and Rihanna have all donned elaborate outfits suited to the gala theme.
+In events spanning more than seven decades, stars from Princess Diana and Andy Warhol to Kim Kardashian and Rihanna have all donned elaborate outfits suited to the gala theme.

 |